MallikaKasi/IS601-Fall2024-Midterm_Project/readme.md

 ## Main Features of this Project:

+1. REPL Command-Line Interface (CLI)

+	The Read-Eval-Print Loop (REPL) provides an intuitive command-line interface that allows users to perform arithmetic operations like addition, subtraction, multiplication, and division.
+	Access builtin commands like viewing the history, importing/exporting history, and clearing or deleting it.
 	Added a main.py file to serve as an entry point to this program and provided command line utilities.
 	Covers REPL and command patterns with four basic commands add, subtract, multiply and divide.

+2. Plugin and Builtin Module System

+   	 Uses Plugin architecture to dynamically load new plugins and allow seamless integration of new commands or features.
    	 Has a Menu command to list available command and usage examples.
    	Implemented Greet and Exit Commands

-**Plugin System :** Uses Plugin architecture to dynamically load new plugins and allow seamless integration of new commands or features.
+3. Design Patterns & Best Practices

+   	Facade Pattern: Simplifies interactions between the application and the pandas data manipulation logic, allowing for a cleaner, more manageable interface.
+	DRY Principle: The code follows the "Don't Repeat Yourself" principle to ensure reusability and maintainability.
+	Look Before You Leap (LBYL) & Easier to Ask for Forgiveness than Permission (EAFP): These techniques are used to handle potential errors efficiently by checking for conditions before performing 		operations and catching exceptions where appropriate.

+4. Environment Variables Loading and Logging/ Error Handling

 	Uses .env file to set environment variables
 	Logging using Logger library.These logging statements will help us to trace the flow of the program and identify any issues.

+5. Continuous Integration

-Continuous Integration using GitHub Actions workflow to run tests on GitHub automatically.
+   	Using GitHub Actions workflow to run tests on GitHub automatically.

+7. Calculation History Management
-**Calculation History Management with Pandas :**  Pandas library for Dataframe loading , CSV file export and import functions for History Management .
+   	Using Pandas library for Dataframe loading , CSV file export and import functions for History Management .
 Functions To Load, save, clear, and delete history records through the REPL interface.

 ## To Run the Applications:

 	To run the Interactive Calculator: python main.py I

 	To perform the calculation directly from Command Line:  python main.py 2 3 add

 ## Command-Line Interface (REPL) :

 	Implemented a Read-Eval-Print Loop (REPL) to facilitate direct interaction with the calculator to

 	To Perform arithmetic operations (Add, Subtract, Multiply, and Divide)

 	Management of calculation history.

 ## Design Patterns